-The project requires a precise plan (PP2019-0003) to review the site plan and architecture of the project and a parcel map (PM 37565) to merge the 13 lots into two parcels.
-In addition, the 13 parcels have varied General Plan land use designations under the Downtown Corona Revitalization Specific Plan.
-As such, the project requires a General Plan Amendment (GPA2019-0001) which would bring each parcel into one General Plan designation.
-Parcel 1, as proposed by PM 37565, will maintain its existing General Plan designation of Mixed Use Downtown and Parcel 2, as proposed by PM 37565, is proposed to have a General Plan designation of Office Professional.
+The 13 parcels have varied General Plan land use designations and zoning under the Downtown Corona Revitalization Specific Plan.
+Due to this, the project requires a General Plan Amendment (GPA2019-0001) which would bring each parcel into one General Plan designation.
+Parcel 1 will maintain its existing General Plan designation of Mixed Use Downtown and Parcel 2 is proposed to have a General Plan designation of Office Professional.
 The area for Parcel 2 contains two General Plan designations of Low Density Residential and Office Professional.
 Therefore, to facilitate the creation of the new parcel being created by this parcel map, the parcel needs to have one General Plan designation.
+A Specific Plan Amendment (SPA2019-0001) is also being processed to bring all the parcels into one consistent zoning.
+Additionally, the project requires a precise plan (PP2019-0003) to review the site plan and architecture of the project.